BigPiloto/config-editor/documentation/readme/en/top_bar.md

-## Esse tutorial é referente ao idioma Português - Brasil
+## This tutorial refers to the English language

 # Top Bar